seanmonstar/seanmonstar.github.io/_posts/hidden/2011-03-23-contextless-twitter-search.md

 As it is, Twitter assumes I care what the the rest of Twitter has to say.
 I don’t.
 If I did, I would follow them.

-* * *

-1.

-Twitter can keep its global search functionality under its Advanced search.
+[^1]: Twitter can keep its global search functionality under its Advanced search.
 I can see some uses, like when companies want to keep tabs on what anyone on Twitter is saying about them.
-It shouldn’t be the default, though.&nbsp;[↩︎](#fnref:1)
+It shouldn’t be the default, though.